| Additional Resources |

 - Adjustable Laser Sensor: Pointer speed buttons on the side allow convenient adjustment without even changing one's hand position on the mouse.

-- Pointer Speed Indicators: Top mounted LED-illuminated indicators show through the housing on the chrome thumb rest to advise users of the selected pointer speed from extra low to high.
+- Pointer Speed Indicators: Top mounted LED-illuminated indicators show through the housing on the chrome thumb rest to advise of the current pointer speed.

 - Back-Lit Evoluent Logo: A purely cosmetic feature which adds to the lustre and modern look of this mouse.
 The illumination turns off when the system is in sleep mode to conserve power.